Self-financed Students

 The language of public administration is Hungarian, as a result, it is not obligatory to submit the contract in English.
 For the sake of your own protection, it is highly recommended to have the contract translated to English as well.

-You will also have to present the following documents:
+You will also need to provide:

-• utility fees ruled (electricity, gas, water)
+- recent utility fee statements (electricity, gas, water)

-• form of residential address registration (szállásbejelentő lap)
+- residential address registration form (szállásbejelentő lap)

-• proof of health insurance
+- proof of valid health insurance